 Before and After School

 Students may participate in an exciting range of sports and clubs before and after school.
 These clubs are run by our teachers and are free of charge four days a week.
 On Wednesdays, we offer paid clubs facilitated by external providers, such as Ballet, Taekwondo and Fencing.
-From Science Olympiad and Mindfulness to World Linguistics and Photography Pros, there’s a club for everyone.
+From Science Olympiad, The Duke of Edinburgh's Award, and Mindfulness to World Linguistics and Photography Pros, there’s a club for everyone.
 We also offer an in-house basketball academy and Saturday soccer league.

 As a member of the Illinois High School Association, we participate in competitive sports with schools across Chicago.
-All committed Middle and High School students are invited to join our sports teams, which include Soccer, Basketball and Volleyball.
-Athletics for more details about our Athletics program.
+All committed Middle and High School students are invited to join our sports teams, which include Soccer, Basketball, Volleyball and Cross Country.
+See Athletics for more details about our Athletics program.

 Before-school care is available each school day from 7 a.m.
 Children remain in precare with a Learning Assistant and are then escorted to their classrooms.
 After-school care is supervised by our Learning Assistants from 3:40- 6:30 p.m. every day (unless noted otherwise), and children have the opportunity to participate in different learning activities.
 The daily rate is $15 for mornings and $30 for afternoons, but care is complimentary for Nursery and Reception children during the 2016-17 school year.